teknologi-umum/spectator/dummy/README.md

 pipenv run python3 generate.py
 ```

 Then, we shall insert the generated data into the InfluxDB database.
+But first,
+we need to put some data into the environment variable.
+The easiest way to do
+so is to copy .env.example and rename it into .env file.
 ```sh
 pipenv run python3 inserter.py
 ```